Finn lives in California's central valley. He enjoys writing food reviews.

 I have provided ratings—which are based on my personal opinions—a sample image of the product in the package and as it appears prepared, and an overview of the nutritional information provided on the container itself.

-I am not endorsing any of these products nor have I been compensated for my taste tests.
-These are items which I purchased locally in my grocery store (California) and wanted to enjoy myself.
+I am not endorsing any of these products, nor have I been compensated for my taste tests.
+These are items that I purchased locally in my grocery store (California) and wanted to enjoy myself.